Clubs & Organizations

 Spanish Honor Society

 The Spanish Honor Society is a national organization run by the American Association of Teachers of Spanish and Portuguese (AATSP) that meets monthly.
 After an application and grade verification process, qualified students in 11th and 12th grade will participate in events that will make the school community more aware of the various Hispanic cultures and the subtle differences between them.
 Activities in the past have included correspondences with less fortunate young people in Spanish-speaking countries, and Hispanic Culture Day where the students became the teachers for an afternoon at an elementary school in the community.
 Google classroom code: aitx7pa

 Speech and Debate

-The Stage Crew provides support for the concerts, plays and other events that take place in the school's two theaters, and consists of multiple teams.
-The Construction Crew utilizes carpentry, painting and other skills to build sets and scenery.
-The Running Crew operates during performances: moving sets/furniture/props, operating curtains, etc. The Technical Crew handles all aspects of sound, lighting and special effects.
+The Stage Crew provides the backbone for the concerts, plays, musicals, and other events that take place in the school's two theaters, and consists of multiple teams.
+Students have the opportunity to determine what team best fits their skill set.
+The Construction Crew utilizes carpentry, painting, and other skills to build sets and scenery.
+The Running Crew operates during performances: moving sets/furniture/props, operating curtains, and other stage equipment.
+The Technical Crew handles all aspects of sound, lighting and special effects.
 No previous experience is required.
-If you would like the opportunity to participate in an activity where your work will be viewed by many people, you can learn skills that are applicable in college and beyond, and you can make friendships that will last beyond high school, please contact Mr. Klein for more information.
+If you would like the opportunity to participate in an activity where your work will be viewed by many people, you can learn skills that are applicable in college and beyond, and you can make friendships that will last beyond high school, please contact us for more information.
 Google Classroom Code: ibhnhni

 Student Animal Alliance